run-ai/docs/docs/Administrator/Cluster-Setup/Run-AI-GPU-Cluster-Prerequisites.md

 Run:AI helps organizations optimize the resources of a data science operation.
-Below are the prerequisites of the Run:AI solution.&nbsp;
+Below are the prerequisites of the Run:AI solution.

-__Important note__: This document relates to the cloud version of Run:AI and discusses the prerequisites for the GPU Cluster.&nbsp;
+__Important note__: This document relates to the cloud version of Run:AI and discusses the prerequisites for the GPU Cluster.

 ## Kubernetes Software

 Run:AI requires Kubernetes 1.15 or above.
 Kubernetes 1.17 is recommended (as of June 2020).

 If you are using Red Hat OpenShift.
-The minimal version is&nbsp; OpenShift 4.3 which runs on Kubernetes 1.16&nbsp;
+The minimal version is  OpenShift 4.3 which runs on Kubernetes 1.16

 ## NVIDIA Driver

-Run:AI requires all GPU nodes to be installed with NVIDIA driver version&nbsp;<span>384.81 or later due to this&nbsp;<a href="https://github.com/NVIDIA/k8s-device-plugin#prerequisites" target="_self">dependency.</a></span>
+Run:AI requires all GPU nodes to be installed with NVIDIA driver version <span>384.81 or later due to this <a href="https://github.com/NVIDIA/k8s-device-plugin#prerequisites" target="_self">dependency.</a></span>

 ## Hardware Requirements

-*   __Kubernetes: Dedicated CPU-only machine:__&nbsp;To save on expensive GPUs-based hardware, we recommend a dedicated, CPU-only machine, that is not running user workloads.&nbsp; Run:AI requires the following resources <span class="wysiwyg-underline">on top</span> of the Kubernetes hardware requirements
+*   __Kubernetes: Dedicated CPU-only machine:__ To save on expensive GPUs-based hardware, we recommend a dedicated, CPU-only machine, that is not running user workloads.
+Run:AI requires the following resources <span class="wysiwyg-underline">on top</span> of the Kubernetes hardware requirements

     *   2GB of RAM
-    *   20GB of Disk space&nbsp;
+    *   20GB of Disk space

-*   __Shared data volume:__ Run:AI, via Kubernetes,&nbsp;abstracts away the machine on which a container is running.&nbsp;For containers to run anywhere, they need to be able to access data from any machine in a uniform way.
+*   __Shared data volume:__ Run:AI, via Kubernetes, abstracts away the machine on which a container is running.
+For containers to run anywhere, they need to be able to access data from any machine in a uniform way.
 Typically, this requires a NAS (Network-attached storage) which allows any node to connect to storage outside the box.

 ## Network Requirements

 Run:AI user interface runs from the cloud.
-All container nodes must be able to connect to the Run:AI cloud.&nbsp;Inbound connectivity (connecting from the cloud into nodes) is not required.
-If outbound connectivity is proxied/limited, the following exceptions should be applied:&nbsp;
+All container nodes must be able to connect to the Run:AI cloud.
+Inbound connectivity (connecting from the cloud into nodes) is not required.
+If outbound connectivity is proxied/limited, the following exceptions should be applied:

 ### During Installation

 Run:AI requires an installation over the Kubernetes cluster.
 The installation access the web to download various images and registries.
 Some organizations place limitations on what you can pull from the internet.
-The following list shows the various solution components and their origin:&nbsp;
+The following list shows the various solution components and their origin:

 <table border="1" style="width: 707px; margin-left: 0px; margin-right: auto;">
 <tbody>